rick-heig/nvme_csd/platforms/nanopc-t6/README.md

 apt install openssh-server net-tools
 ```

 Packages can also be installed through host with chroot but depending on what you install `apt` will want to redirect things to `/dev/null` and the virtual filesystem `/dev` is not mounted.
-It is not recommended to mount the host virtual filesystems (e.g., `/dev`, `/proc`, `/sys`) because we are not installing things for the host but for the RockPro64 and information from the host virtual filesystems will not correspond to the RockPro64.
+It is not recommended to mount the host virtual filesystems (e.g., `/dev`, `/proc`, `/sys`) because we are not installing things for the host but for the embedded board and information from the host virtual filesystems will not correspond to the embedded board.
 Also this exposes host filesystems to the chroot environment.
 For `/dev/null` we can read in the `man null` command :

 ```
        Data  written  to the /dev/null and /dev/zero special